mattbradley/mattlang/NOTES.md

 converting to a list of graphemes, bytes, codepoints etc. Equality would check for grapheme equality.

-# Structs (Named Tuples)
+# Records (Named Tuples)

 book = { title: "Moby Dick", author: "Herman Melville" }

-## Struct Typing
+## Record Typing

-A struct A is a subtype of a struct B if A has all of B's labels, and the types of each of A's labels is a subtype of the corresponding label in B.
+A record A is a subtype of a record B if A has all of B's labels, and the types of each of A's labels is a subtype of the corresponding label in B.

 For instance: